ehsan-ashik/mturk-api-helpers-console-app/README.md

 ## Usage (Visual Studio)

-1. Clone the repo using the command: ``
+1. Clone the repo using the command: `git clone https://github.com/ehsan-ashik/mturk-api-helpers.git`
 2. Open the `MTurkAPIHelpers.sln` with **Visual Studio**
 3. Set the `AWS_ACCESS_KEY_ID` and `AWS_ACCESS_KEY_SECRET` (AWS IAM/root user with permission to access Mechanical Turk) properties in the `MTurkAPIHelpers/Constants/Config` file.
 4. Build and Run the Solution.